ubghacking/ubghacking.github.io/_posts/2019-10-22-htb-ellingson.md

 d0ff9e3f9da8--------------------
 {% endhighlight %}

-From here, I ran the linenum.sh script, and found a binary running that should NOT be there!
+User owned.
+From here, I ran the linenum.sh script, and found a binary running that should NOT be there:

 {% highlight bash %}
 find / -perm -u=s -type f 2>/dev/null